The Salt Path: Route

 Moth and Ray Winn walked westwards from Minehead, Somerset, via Exmoor and the north coasts of the counties of Devon and Cornwall to Land's End.
 From there they walked eastwards along the south coasts of Cornwall and Devon but stopped with her sister.
 The following year they started at the end point (Poole in Dorset) and walked westwards back to Polruan where they completed the walk.

 Publication

-The book was first published in hardback by Michael Joseph in 2018, and in paperback by Penguin Books in 2019.
-It has original cover artwork (Cornish Path) in woodcut style by printmaker Angela Harding.
-Harding told the NHBS (formerly the Natural History Book Service) conservation group that the artwork was based on her own personal experience walking the South West Coast Path and camping in Cornwall when she was younger.
+The Salt Path was published in hardback by Michael Joseph in 2018 and in paperback by Penguin Books in 2019.
+It has original cover artwork (Cornish Path) in woodcut style by the printmaker Angela Harding.
+Harding told the NHBS (formerly the Natural History Book Service) conservation group that the artwork was based on her experience walking the South West Coast Path and camping in Cornwall.
 The text is accompanied by an outline map of the South West Coast Path showing the main towns along the route.
+The Salt Path was translated into 25 languages and had sold two million copies by May 2026.
+It was a Sunday Times bestseller in 2018.
+In September 2019 it was the highest-selling book in UK independent book shops.